prabesharyal/USAVisaSlotNotifier/Readme.md

 # Read this throughly before deploying the bot: <a name="1"></a>

 ## What is this bot about?<a name="1.1"></a>
-This bot is make specifically for one purpose.
-That is to monitor visa appointment schedules in your screen and send notification whenever there is change in available dates.
+This bot is made specifically for one purpose which is to monitor visa appointment schedules in your screen and send notification whenever there is change in available dates.

 ## How does this bot work?<a name="1.2"></a>
 > **This bot works in various steps as :**